block-open-source/goose/CONTRIBUTING.md

 1. Run `uv sync` as above
 2. Run ```export goose_dev=`uv run which goose` ```
-3. You can use that from anywhere in your system, for example `cd ~/ && $goose_dev goose session start`, or from your path if you like (advanced users only) to be running the latest.
+3. You can use that from anywhere in your system, for example `cd ~/ && $goose_dev session start`, or from your path if you like (advanced users only) to be running the latest.

 ## Developing goose-plugins